 The three cardiac physicians working with me during the eight days I spent in the ICU had no suggestions on what I could do going forward to prevent this from happening to me again in 10 years.
 That wasn’t very comforting.

-I asked, over and over again…”What can I do differently” and the answer was always the same…nothing.
-They agreed my way of eating, happy low-stress lifestyle, and level of activity commensurate with our life of world travel.
-They agreed upon the deceit perpetrated by my good blood test …nothing appeared to be wrong.
+I repeatedly asked, “What can I do differently” and the answer was always the same…nothing.
+They agreed my way of eating, happy, low-stress lifestyle, and level of activity are commensurate with our life of world travel.
+They decided upon the deceit perpetrated by my good blood test …nothing appeared to be wrong.

-So I’m left with one route to go – to follow the exercise program recommended by the three physicians and worldwide heart health professional.
-And, it has begun since we returned to Marloth Path, actually in the ICU unit and in the hospital during my many days in residence.
+So I’m left with one route to go – to follow the exercise program recommended by the three physicians and worldwide heart health professionals.
+And, it has begun since we returned to Marloth Path, actually in the ICU unit and the hospital during my many days in residence.
 Walking.

 Plain and simple, walking.
 No hand weights, no particular pace other than one that increases the heart rate to a level that allows talking during the process.
 That’s it.
 This act continued from my 11 days in hospital.

 Where do I walk?
-In the house using a timer on my phone ensuring I don’t quit 30 seconds earlier than required.
+I use a timer on my phone in the house, ensuring I don’t quit 30 seconds earlier than required.
 Eventually, I’ll be able to walk on a road.
 At this point, I don’t trust my wobbly state of being to venture out on the pot-holed, uneven dirt roads near the house.
 In due time…falling would be a disaster.